 Arizona is home to 22 Federally recognized tribal nations

-The city of Tucson got it's name from the Tohono O'odham word, Schook-shon which means at the foot of black hill.
+Tucson is located on the traditional homelands of the Tohono O'odham Nation and the present day homelands of the Pascua Yaqui tribe.
+The city of Tucson got its name from the Tohono O'odham word, Schook-shon which means at the foot of black hill.

 Hosted by Native author/activist, Rebecca Nagle (Cherokee)

 About the podcast: an 1839 assassination of a Cherokee leader and a 1999 murder case – two crimes nearly two centuries apart provide the backbone to a 2020 Supreme Court decision that determined the fate of five tribes and nearly half the land in Oklahoma.

 This guide was developed by Alexis Ellsworth- Kopkowski for the PCC Library.
 Updates and additions by Sharee Smithee- 2022.